 Recent Developments

-• In February 2024, Revance Therapeutics expanded Launch of Daxxify for Cervical Dystonia with FDA approval for cervical dystonia.
-This launch has led to a rise of 12.7% in neurological segment revenue.
+• In May 2024, Revance Therapeutics expanded the Launch of Daxxify for Cervical Dystonia with FDA approval for cervical dystonia.
+This launch has led to a rise in the neurological segment revenue.
+This launch marks a major advance in dystonia therapy.
+Unlike traditional botulinum toxins, DAXXIFY uses Peptide Exchange Technology.

 • Report ID: 3473